The muon $g-2$ in an Aligned 2-Higgs Doublet Model with Right-Handed Neutrinos: Introduction

 \section{Introduction}

 It is a belief held by a large part of the particle physics community that the long-standing discrepancy between the Standard Model (SM) prediction for the muon anomalous magnetic moment and its experimental measurement is a clear hint of some New Physics (NP) Beyond the SM (BSM).
 It all started with the E821 experiment at Brookhaven National Laboratory (BNL) studying the precession of muons and antimuons in a constant external magnetic field as they circulated in a confining storage ring, which reported the following average value \cite{Muong-2:2006rrc}: $a_\mu = 0.0011659209(6)$.
-New measurement techniques \cite{Semertzidis:1999kv,Farley:2003wt} enabled a more recent experiment at the Fermi National Laboratory (Fermilab), called `Muon $g-2$', using the E821 magnet, to already improve the accuracy of the $a_\mu$ value with the first batch of data obtained from March 2018 (the full run is expected to end in September 2022), as an {\sl ad interim} result released on 7 April 2021 yielded $a_\mu = 0.00116592040(54)$ \cite{Muong-2:2021ojo}, which, in combination with all other existing measurements, gives the most precise estimate to date as $a_\mu = 0.00116592061(41)$, exceeding the SM prediction by up to 4.2 standard deviations (depending on the assumptions made on the central value and error of SM prediction).
+New measurement techniques \cite{Semertzidis:1999kv,Farley:2003wt} enabled a more recent experiment at the Fermi National Laboratory (Fermilab), called `Muon $g-2$', using the E821 magnet, to already improve the accuracy of the $a_\mu$ value with the first batch of data obtained from March 2018 (the full run is expected to end in September 2022), as an {\sl ad interim} result released on 7 April 2021 yielded $a_\mu = 0.00116592040(54)$ \cite{Muong-2:2021ojo}, which, in combination with all other existing measurements, gives the most precise estimate to date as $a_\mu = 0.00116592061(41)$, exceeding the SM prediction by up to 4.2 standard deviations (depending on the assumptions made on the central value and error of SM prediction)\footnote{ The recent lattice determination of the hadronic vacuum polarisation contribution \cite{Borsanyi:2020mff} has questioned the significance of the anomaly.
+Nevertheless, its implications are still debated \cite{Crivellin:2020zul}.}.
 Finally, the E34 experiment at the Japan Proton Accelerator Research Complex (J-PARC) plans to start its first run measuring $a_\mu$ in 2024 and is expected to improve accuracy further using new laser techniques \cite{Beer:2014ooa}.